mmcnutt/Bazzite-Discover-Sys-Ext/README.md

 **It's hard to break your system with this, but if you do, not my fault**

+**since the last bazzite compose my test machine segfaults discover about 50% of the time, not sure why yet**

 # Build the Sys-Ext

 You will need a toolbox/Distrobox container unbound by selinux, I will not go into installing distrobox or toolbox here